-The Alaska Airlines Visa® Business card is an often overlooked business credit card issued by Bank of America.
-The card is absolutely worth picking up if you’re eligible but don’t yet have it, especially as the card is currently offering a best-ever welcome bonus.
+The Alaska Airlines Visa® Business card was recently refreshed, and is currently offering a solid welcome bonus.
+This is an often overlooked business credit card issued by Bank of America.
+The card is absolutely worth picking up if you’re eligible but don’t yet have it.

-Not only are Alaska Mileage Plan miles incredibly valuable for partner airline redemptions, but the card offers some useful perks if you fly Alaska Airlines with any frequency.
+Not only are Alaska Mileage Plan miles incredibly valuable for partner airline redemptions, but the card offers some valuable perks if you fly Alaska Airlines with any frequency.

 Alaska Visa Business Card Welcome Bonus

-At the moment the Alaska Visa Business Card is offering a two-part welcome bonus, which is also the best offer we’ve seen on the card.
-At the moment you can earn the following after spending $4,000 within the first 90 days of account opening:
+The Alaska Visa Business Card is offering a three-part welcome bonus, which is fantastic.
+At the moment, you can earn the following after spending $3,000 within the first 90 days of account opening:

-I value Alaska Mileage Plan miles at 1.7 cents each, so to me, those 70,000 miles are worth $1,190.
-For example, just 60,000 Mileage Plan miles is enough for a one-way business class award from the United States to many points in Asia in Cathay Pacific business class or Japan Airlines business class, with a stopover included (admittedly stopovers in Hong Kong and Japan aren’t especially practical right now).
+I value Alaska Mileage Plan miles at 1.7 cents each, so to me, those 50,000 miles are worth $850; add that $100 statement credit and we’re up to $950.
+For example, that’s enough miles for a one-way business class award from the United States to Asia in Cathay Pacific business class, with a stopover included.

 Then you have the companion fare, which could save you hundreds of dollars on airfare.
 I’ll get into that more below.